DonKarlssonSan/hicetnunc-wiki/How-to-cancel-❌.md

 2. Click on [collectors] and then [cancel].
 This will send the OBJKTs back to your wallet.
 Check your wallet for confirmation.
 3. Now that they are back in your wallet, you can [swap] them again.

+If you want to delete your OBJKT, continue to [How to burn 🔥](https://github.com/hicetnunc2000/hicetnunc/wiki/How-to-burn-🔥)
 ***

 **Important:** _If you try to [swap] on OBJKTs that are currently for sale, your wallet will throw a warning saying that you have `insufficient funds`.
 This is because you already sent your OBJKTs out of your wallet in the first swap.
 You need to [cancel] to get the OBJKTs back in your wallet, and then you can [swap] them again._